 Career and Technical Education at Woods Cross High provides our students with knowledge and skills in many different content areas.

-CTE student leadership organizations (CTSOs) combine classroom instruction with leadership training and a practical application of skills.
+CTE Student Leadership Organizations (CTSOs) combine classroom instruction with leadership training and a practical application of skills.
 Each organization provides training and competition specific to a CTE program area.
 Students enrolled in Career & Technical Education courses are encouraged to participate in the student organization that relates to their area of career interest.
 Each year students participate in region and state competitions.
 State winners are eligible to attend their national competitions.
-Student organizations are DECA, FCCLA, HOSA, TSA.
+Student organizations at WXHS are DECA, FCCLA, HOSA, TSA.

 What are some of the advantages of CTE?